malik89303/imgbgrm/README.md

 # imgbgrm

-to strat use
-python cut.py img.jpg, where img.jpg- your image, only jpg, jpeg supported..
+to strat, use  "python cut.py img.jpg" , where img.jpg- your image, only jpg, jpeg supported.

 requirements: